The best local moving companies in New Hampshire

 - HOA rules: Take a moment to review your neighborhood or community guidelines before moving day to ensure everything goes off without a hitch and you don’t run into any unexpected issues.

 - State licensing: Although a local license is not required in South Dakota, make sure the moving company you’ll be hiring is registered with U.S. Department of Transportation (USDOT).
 To verify if you’re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
-Before you book, double-check that your moving company is properly licensed.
+Verify that your moving company is properly licensed before booking their services.

 - Moving permits: You won’t need a moving permit in South Dakota, but it’s a good idea to review local parking rules ahead of your move.

-- Change of address: Be sure to submit your USPS change of address form at least a week before your move.
-This way, once you’ve picked your moving date, your mail will start forwarding to South Dakota right on time.
+- Change of address: Submit your USPS change of address form at least a week before your move.
+That way, once you’ve locked in your moving date, your mail will start forwarding to South Dakota without a hitch.
 Get started here.

-- Mover's insurance: By law, interstate movers have to give you basic insurance known as “released value protection” at no extra cost.
+- Mover’s insurance: Interstate moving companies are required under federal law to provide basic insurance, also called “released value protection,” free of charge to all moving customers.
 In South Dakota, movers typically provide Released Value Protection at no additional cost, offering coverage at 60 cents per pound.
 To enhance protection, discuss Full Value Protection options with the moving company.
 Alternatively, consider exploring third-party insurance providers for customized plans.
-It's essential to understand coverage limits, potential additional costs, and read reviews to make an informed decision on your moving insurance in South Dakota.
+It’s essential to understand coverage limits, potential additional costs, and read reviews to make an informed decision on your moving insurance in South Dakota.

 Things to do in South Dakota